elena-lpz/week01-assignment/README.md

 /rainy-lofi-city-lofi-music-332746.mp3"

 Unfortunately, none of these worked and I would like to know why.
-It did seem to work when I unhid the controls, but I did not want them to show.
+It did seem to work when I unhid the controls using devt tools, but I did not want them to show.

 ## Wireframe and Figma design